 - Also while making the crust the ice water should consist of mostly ice and a little water.
 Cold, cold water is the name of the game.

 - If you have ever made pie dough with out a pie weight you already know what a disaster the crust can turn into.
 It basically buckles and turns into a foreign looking object.
 I highly recommend to use a pie weight.
-It will just save you so much pain and agony making the crust from scratch and they run about $12-14.
+It will just save you so much pain and agony making the crust from scratch. (affiliate)

 - For the Crust-